SV-1509/Wind-Energy-Prediction/README.md

-To create the best model for predicting output wind energy using scikit learn Wind Turbine Scada Dataset
+To create the LSTM and ARIMA model for predicting output wind energy using scikit learn Wind Turbine Scada Dataset